 - If you have any form of illness, stay indoors and hire a professional.

 Ready to get out there?
 Let’s look at some of the ins and outs of specific materials and designs before wrapping up with a few quick notes on tool maintenance.

 A typical shovel consists of a shaft and a blade.
 The shaft is often referred to as the handle.

 The shaft may be long or short, and may end in a grip.

-Shafts are characteristically made of metals like steel or aluminum, hard woods, or plastic.
-Hollow handles may have fiberglass cores for added strength.
+Shafts are typically made from metals like steel or aluminum, fiberglass, hardwood, or plastic.
+Hollow fiberglass handles may have steel cores for added strength.

 For light precipitation, you may need a shallow, lightweight lifting tool, whereas for a moderate to heavy storm, you may need a metal plow-type tool, as well as an ice chopping accessory tool to get the job done.

-I also keep a shallow scoop aluminum model on hand.
+I also keep a shallow scoop, lightweight aluminum model on hand.
 Its edge is bent because someone tried to pry ice up with it, but it’s great for lifting and tossing light, fluffy stuff over the fence.